Addressing the Drought Crisis

 There is an urgent need to minimize the impacts of drought and develop a long-term plan to facilitate conservation and economic growth, because drought doesn’t impact just one community — it affects all of us, from farmers and ranchers to city dwellers and Tribes.

-Earlier this year, the White House launched an Interagency Drought Relief Working Group co-chaired by the Departments of the Interior and Agriculture.
+In April 2021, the White House launched an Interagency Drought Relief Working Group co-chaired by the Departments of the Interior and Agriculture.
 The Working Group is actively working to identify and disburse immediate financial and technical assistance for impacted irrigators and Tribes.
 It is also developing longer-term measures to respond to climate change and build climate resiliency.

 As we navigate this growing crisis, we are committed to robust and continued engagement with state, local, and Tribal governments to develop longer term measures to respond to climate change and improve water security.